I absolutely hate info-dumping.

 If you have a product-led onboarding approach, with progressive user onboarding, conversion rates are bound to go up since users will be in contact with your onboarding sequence before converting to paying customers.

 Higher new feature adoption ✅

-Lastly, besides the positive experience of first-time users, your existing user base will be continuously enjoying a more seamless onboarding sequence as new updates arrive to your product and feature promotions take place.
+Lastly, besides the positive experience of first-time users, your existing user base will be continuously enjoying a more seamless onboarding sequence as new updates arrive to your product and new feature promotions take place.